ketan-cloverinfotech/general_documents/ChatGPT-Data Lake vs Data Warehouse.md

-## Response:
-Thought for a second

-Sure!
 Let’s break down the differences between a **Data Lake** and a **Data Warehouse** in simple terms, using everyday examples to make things clearer.

 ### **Imagine Your Data as Water**